Litohlavy

+Etymology

+The word litohlav (from lítá hlava, which literally means 'ferocious head' in Czech) was an Old Czech term for a wild or cruel person.
+The word Litohlavy denoted a village of such people.

 Geography

 Litohlavy is located about 3 km north of Rokycany and 12 km east of Plzeň.
 It lies in the Švihov Highlands.
-The highest point is the hill Hůrka at 485 m above sea level.
-Litohlavy is situated on both banks of the Voldušský Stream, which bisects the territory into two parts.
+The highest point is the Hůrka hill at 485 m above sea level.
+The municipality is situated on both banks of the stream Voldušský potok, which bisects the territory into two parts.

 History

 The first written mention of Litohlavy is from 1390.
 It belonged to the Rokycany domain from 1498 until 1850.
 In the 19th century, some iron ore mining developed in the territory of Litohlavy, however the village had mostly rural economy.
-In 1980–1994 the village was under administration of Rokycany.
+In 1980–1993, Litohlavy was an administrative part of Rokycany.

 Demographics

 Transport

-The D5 motorway Prague–Plzeň runs south of Litohlavy along the municipal border.
+The D5 motorway from Prague to Plzeň runs south of Litohlavy along the municipal border.

 Sights

-The main landmark is the Baroque Chapel of the Visitation of the Virgin Mary located on the Vršíček hill.
-It is a pilgrimage site built in 1744–1747.
+The main landmark of Litohlavy is the Chapel of the Visitation of the Virgin Mary, located on the Vršíček hill.
+It is a pilgrimage site, built in the Baroque style in 1744–1747.